APEM-LTD/hetoolkit/FAQs.md

 ‘Macroinvertebrates in upland rivers’ illustrates how to undertake generalised additive modelling.

-other modelling approaches may be complementary or in specific cases more suitable.
+Other modelling approaches may be complementary or in specific cases more suitable.
 These include hydraulic-habitat modelling and multivariate analyses of community composition.
 There is a case study on the latter (‘Diatoms’) in this website’s article library.
 Even for